Mariah Carey bungles her New Year's Eve show, stops singing

 She told the crowd, “I’m trying to be a good sport here.”

-Carey headlined the festivities in Times Square, where about a million revelers jammed in to greet 2017.
+Carey headlined the festivities in Times Square, where about a million revelers jammed in to greet the new year.

 Most Read Stories